 People tend to marry partner with the same initial of their name more often than pure chance otherwise would have.
 David Eagleman says it’s because people with the same initial somehow remind us of ourselves (also discussed in Influence by Cialdini).

-The same goes for product we buy or say we like: we tend to prefer products with our same initial.
+The same goes for a product we buy or say we like: we tend to prefer products with our same initial.

-Psychologists say it’s because of unconscious self love or perhaps because we like things which are familiar (it’s called implicit egotism, here implicit egotism on Wikipedia).
+Psychologists say it’s because of unconscious self-love or perhaps because we like things which are familiar (it’s called implicit egotism, here implicit egotism on Wikipedia).

-My note: I wish the author could have explained if we like people who are familiar with us because they remind us of ourselves or because we like things which seem familiar.
+I wish the author could have explained if we like people who are familiar with us because they remind us of ourselves or because we like things which seem familiar.